ROCm/Tensile/CONTRIBUTING.rst

    Keeping the scope of new PRs as narrow as possible improves the chances of it getting accepted.
 If you are making multiple changes, consider breaking them into separate PRs.
 Keeping PRs small supports timely code reviews, traceability, and straightforward reversions.

-**When opening a PR:**
+b. **Creating the PR:**

-1. Ensure that **your develop** branch is up-to-date with the **upstream develop** branch---this may require a rebase or a merge.
+   1. Ensure that **your develop** branch is up-to-date with the **upstream develop** branch.
+This might require a rebase or a merge.
-2. Verify that your changes pass static analysis checks and all pre-checkin, host library, and unit tests by running ``tox run -m prepr``---then go get a coffee, this could take up to an hour.
+   2. Verify that your changes pass static analysis checks and all pre-checkin, host library, and unit tests by running ``tox run -m prepr``.
-3. Create the PRs against the https://github.com/ROCm/Tensile **develop** branch.
+   3. Create the PR against the https://github.com/ROCm/Tensile **develop** branch.
    4. Fill in as many details as possible.
-Include a description, outcomes, notable changes, and environment information.
-This more information, the more likely the PR will be reviewed and merged in a timely manner.
+Include description, outcomes, notable changes, and environment information.
+The availability of information makes the PR review process easier, increasing the likelihood of the PR getting merged in a timely manner.
-5. Title the PR in present imperative tense, e.g., "*Update* kernel parameters" not "Updates" nor "Updated".
+   5. Title the PR in present imperative tense.
+For example, "*Update* kernel parameters", not "Updates" or "Updated".

 .. tip::

-   If you need to merge **develop** into your feature branch after a PR is opened, use a merge instead of a rebase.
+   To merge **develop** into your feature branch after a PR is opened, use a merge instead of a rebase.

    In general, refrain from force pushing once a feature branch is in PR as it is prone to gotchas in our CI system.
 Ideally, the git history is linear and clean *before* a PR is created.
-As such we encourage contributors to conduct any rebases or amends prior to opening a PR.
+Hence, we encourage contributors to conduct any rebases or amends prior to opening a PR.

-**Once all checks pass and the PR is approved:**
+c. **Merging the PR:**

-1. Ensure the title of the PR properly describes the changes, update if necessary.
+   1. Ensure the title of the PR properly describes the changes.
-2. Squash and merge the PR---if you are not a maintainer, a maintainer will do this for you.
-When merging a large change, use bullet points in the commit message to break down the changes.
+   2. Squash and merge the PR.
+If you are not the maintainer, a maintainer does this for you.
+When merging multiple changes, use bullet points in the commit message to break down the changes.

 ------
 Labels